 The pantry is located in the white house between the main building and the garage.
 There is ramped access around the back of the garage to an automatic sliding door.

-Please bring your own bags and boxes to do your shopping and check the Dining Room, located in the basement of the main building to have lunch from 12 - 1pm and see other items that may be available.
+Please bring your own bags and boxes to do your shopping and check the Dining Room, located in the basement of the main building to have lunch from 12 - 1pm and see any other items that may be available.

 Our Care and Advocacy work is multi-faceted, attempting to serve other unmet needs that may arise within our community of Covenant Soup Kitchen guests.